 - Please note that all three trainings must be successfully completed to meet licensing requirements.
-In total, this series of training will provide 15 hours of training credit. - Other additional state-approved trainings can be found by searching: https://gapds.decal.ga.gov/ - Is a person that has not taken the 10-hour Health & Safety Orientation Training allowed to take this training and count it as their 10 hours of annual training? - Yes, they will be able to take it once, in order to pick up the new components that were not previously included in the training, if their initial Health & Safety Orientation Training was not a 10 credit-hour training.
-After that one time, they will not be able to retake it again to meet their required 10 hours of annual training for at least 5 years. - When do pediatric CPR and pediatric first aid need to be completed after being hired?
+In total, this series of training will provide 15 hours of training credit. - O Other additional state-approved trainings can be found by searching: https://gapds.decal.ga.gov/ - Is a person that has not taken the 10-hour Health & Safety Orientation Training allowed to take this training and count it as their 10 hours of annual training? - Yes, they will be able to take it once, in order to pick up the new components that were not previously included in the training, if their initial Health & Safety Orientation Training was not a 10 credit-hour training.
+After that one time, they will not be able to retake it again to meet their required 10 hours of annual training for at least 5 years. - Are CCLC staff still required to take transportation training every two years?
+Will the transportation training still count towards the 10-hour annual training requirement? - All CCLC staff members that participate in transportation are still required to complete transportation training and must re-take the training every two years.
+Initial and two-year renewals of transportation training will continue to count towards the 10-hour annual training requirement. - You can access DECAL's free, online transportation training at the following link: Transportation Safety - Transportation safety training must be completed through a state-approved trainer.
+It is important to remember that all virtual trainings must never be taken while supervising children.
+Proper supervision of children requires a staff members' full attention to ensure the health and safety of children in their care. - When do pediatric CPR and pediatric first aid need to be completed after being hired?
 Does it now count towards the 10-hour annual training requirement? - Pediatric CPR and pediatric first aid training must be successfully completed within the first 45 days of employment.
-Pediatric CPR and pediatric first aid training does not count towards the 10-hour annual training requirement. - What other requirements must be met concerning pediatric CPR and pediatric first aid? - o In Exempt programs receiving CAPS, there must always be one staff person present in each classroom where children are present that has current and valid pediatric CPR and pediatric first aid training. - o For Informal's, the Provider, an Employee, or Provisional Employee with current evidence of the successful completion of pediatric CPR and pediatric first aid must always be present on the premises whenever a child is present. - Current and valid evidence of the successful completion of pediatric CPR and pediatric first aid taught by a certified or licensed health care professional or trainer must be maintained on the child care program premises for every Provider/Director, all Employees, and Provisional Employees with direct care responsibilities. - Pediatric first aid and pediatric CPR certification dates can be entered into a GaPDS profile; however, these entries are not verified by Georgia Training Approval (GaPDS).
-Compliance will be verified by licensing consultants during on-site regulatory visits. - During any field trip or transportation of children, there must always be a Provider/Director, Employee, or Provisional Employee present who has current evidence of the successful completion of pediatric CPR and pediatric first aid. - What is meant by diverse annual training?
+Pediatric CPR and pediatric first aid training does not count towards the 10-hour annual training requirement.

+• What other requirements must be met concerning pediatric CPR and pediatric first aid?

+- In all CCLCs, there must always be one staff person present in each classroom where children are present that has current and valid pediatric CPR and pediatric first aid training. - In all FCCLHs, the Provider, an Employee, or Provisional Employee with current evidence of the successful completion of pediatric CPR and pediatric first aid must always be present on the premises whenever a child is present.

+- Current and valid evidence of the successful completion of pediatric CPR and pediatric first aid taught by a certified or licensed health care professional or trainer must be maintained on the child care program premises for every Provider/Director, all Employees, and Provisional Employees with direct care responsibilities. - Pediatric first aid and pediatric CPR certification dates can be entered into a GaPDS profile; however, these entries are not verified by Georgia Training Approval (GaPDS).
+Compliance will be verified by licensing consultants during on-site regulatory visits. - During any field trip or transportation of children, there must always be a Provider/Director, Employee, or Provisional Employee present who has current evidence of the successful completion of pediatric CPR and pediatric first aid.

+• What is meant by diverse annual training?